cove9988/python-pip-remote/README.md

 There is a pre-built remote bundle for Python 2.7.11 available for you to download directory if you don't want to run local.sh.
 It is available here: http://projects.joelinoff.com/python-pip-remote/python-2.7.11-remote.tar.bz2.

+The checksum file is: http://projects.joelinoff.com/python-pip-remote/python-2.7.11-remote.sum.

 The remote bundle file size is about 87MB.
-The `sum` checksum is `30819 89226`.

 Just copy it to your remote system and follow steps 5-9 to build, install and verify it.